-Building Regulations Changes Take Effect in 2022 - Here's What You Need to Know
+Building Regulations Changes - June 2022 - Here's What You Need to Know

 The significant update provides an uplift to existing energy efficiency standards for homes, and marks a stepping stone towards the introduction of the Future Homes Standard in 2025.

-The new Building Regulations comprise five new Approved Documents, including uplifts to Part L (fuel and power) and Part F (ventilation), which will come into effect from 15 June 2022, and will have a marked impact on new homes and existing homes.
+The new Building Regulations will have a marked impact on new homes and existing homes and comprise five new Approved Documents, including uplifts to Part L (fuel and power) and Part F (ventilation).
 There is also an entirely new Part O to mitigate the risk of overheating in new homes.
-One key inclusion is that maximum limits to the amount of glazing will be set on new residential buildings.
+One key inclusion is that maximum limits to the amount of glazing have been set on new residential buildings.

 Changes to building regulations will help UK deliver net zero